 Anzac Day is an important one on our national calendar for myriad reasons, the least of which are two-up and biscuits.
 That said, there's something about the lead-up to April 25 that can cause patriotic cravings for the tried-and-true combo of oats and golden syrup.
-Only problem is, said combo isn't particularly healthy, and—if you subscribe to a raw food, paleo, vegan, gluten- or sugar-free lifestyle—maybe not even an option.
+The only problem is, said combo isn't particularly healthy, and—if you subscribe to raw food, paleo, vegan, gluten-free or sugar-free lifestyle—maybe not even an option.

 Yield: 18—24 biscuits